JAlbertCode/prompt-marketplace/README.md

 ### Sonar API Integration

-- The application uses the Perplexity Sonar API for executing prompts
+- The application uses a server-side API route to proxy requests to Perplexity Sonar API
 - System prompts remain hidden from users during execution
 - Responses from the API are displayed and can be downloaded